[A Yoga Retreat during the era of COVID]

-Two weeks ago, we had our first retreat in Montana and the first COVID-era yoga retreat.
+In September of 2020, we had our first retreat in Montana and the first COVID-era yoga retreat.
 When I made the decision the Montana retreat would go forward, I had to travel from my home in Costa Rica to the U.S. I didn’t know anyone personally who had traveled this international route yet since the lockdown mid-March.

 As it turned out, it wasn’t anywhere as “overwhelming” or “unsettling” or “scary” as the hype would have it.
 There is still a lot of normalcy around international travel, flying, and airports.
 Of course, there is the added super sanitization and related protocols that we’ve all been versed in now.

 The Montana yoga retreat went really well with 16 travelers coming from far and wide.
 We spent most of our days outside delighting in the beautiful weather.
 Everyone fell into a comfortable and easy flow of being together while continuing to being respectful of each other’s personal space, as we do these days.